 The Six Best Ways to Improve Business Agility

-One of the top phrases on the tip of most business leader’s tongue today is business agility.
+One of the top phrases on the tip of most business leader’s tongues today is business agility.
 Everyday business has changed, and now it is imperative to create an agile environment where your organization can adapt and anticipate change; then respond accordingly as quickly and efficiently as possible.
 This is no easy task, so we have compiled a list of six ways to help improve your business agility.

 1) Respond Quickly to Change

 Businesses need to adjust market strategies on the fly as today’s market is bound to constant change.
 It is now more critical than ever for businesses, startups, and well-established companies to include agility into their business model.
-Your ability to respond effectively to disruption, market changes and customer preferences depend on it.
+Your ability to respond effectively to disruption, market changes, and customer preferences depend on it.
 Don’t let potential customers slip away because of an inability to adjust quickly and efficiently to your customer’s needs, desires, and preferences.
 Things will change, and it’s essential to be ready and able to shift things around without losing momentum.

 2) Keep IT Involved